 - Rectal Polyps: These are benign masses that present in the rectal area.
 They tend to be highly vascularized.
 This causes them to bleed easily when the feces passes through the rectum.

 - Dietary Intolerance: Foods that cause allergies, sudden diet changes, intolerance, or other complications that may irritate the lower bowels, may eventually cause blood in the stools.

 - Rat Poison Ingestion: Rat poison is meant to cause rodents to bleed to death.
 If a cat indirectly eats a poisoned rat, or if the cat directly eats some rat poison, it will interfere with the cat's blood clotting system.
 This causes spontaneous bleeding from the rectum, mouth, nose, or under the skin.

 - Blood Clotting Disorders: In this case, the cat may be affected by a disorder that interferes with the proper clotting of the blood.
-In this case, the cat will bleed Sometimes this is spontaneous, or can occur with a minimum amount of trauma.
+In this case, the cat will bleed.
+Sometimes this is spontaneous, or it can occur with a minimum amount of trauma.

 - Cancer: While not very common, cancer is always a possibility and should be ruled out—especially when dealing with senior pets.

 Where Does the Blood Come From in Stools?

 First of all, it is important to learn about where the blood is deriving from.
 As a general rule, fresh red blood (medically known as hematochezia) usually derives from either the lower intestines, or the rectum.

 It is very important to find out if the blood is actually coming from the rectum and not from the urethra.
 Cats, at times, may suffer from urinary tract infections where they may strain to urinate.
 These infections produce bloody drops of urine.
 In this case, if the cat is a male, the risks of a urinary blockage are high and life-threatening.
 If this is the case, then the cat may require immediate veterinary treatment.